 It can be frustrating to be stuck in traffic or caught behind a slow driver.
 Nonetheless, it’s important to remain patient and avoid any erratic maneuvers.
-Changing lanes quickly, accelerating and braking suddenly can all put you on the radar of law enforcement and prompt a traffic stop.
+Changing lanes quickly, accelerating, and braking suddenly can all put you on the radar of law enforcement and prompt a traffic stop.

 A police stop has to be justified by reasonable suspicion.
 Any further DUI charges must also be backed up by probable cause.
 If you’re facing DUI charges and have issues with the stop then it will benefit you to seek experienced legal guidance.
-This can help you to build a defense strategy to counter the charges and protect your license and your future.
+This can help you build a defense strategy to counter the charges and protect your license and your future.